adi-khot/merlin/docs/source/user_guide/experiment.rst

   ``.detectors`` mapping interface.
 Out-of-range indices raise the original Perceval error.
-- Experiments are reusable: the same object can be passed to :class:`~merlin.algorithms.kernels.FidelityKernel` or multiple QuantumLayers to guarantee consistent measurement semantics.
+- Experiments are reusable: the same object can be passed to :class:`~merlin.algorithms.kernels.FeatureMap` or multiple QuantumLayers to guarantee consistent measurement semantics.

 -----------